FabianMaeurer/TensorCategories.jl/docs/src/Interface/MonoidalCategories.md

 =(f'\otimes g')\circ(f\otimes g).
 ```

-The call `one(C)` returns the tensor unit $\mathbb 1$.
-A general monoidal
-category has left and right unit constraints.
-TensorCategories.jl uses a
+A general monoidal category has left and right unit constraints.
-unit-strict presentation: tensoring a represented object with $\mathbb 1$
+TensorCategories.jl uses a unit-strict presentation: tensoring a represented
-returns that object, and the unit constraints are identities rather than
+object with $\mathbb 1$ returns that object, and the unit constraints are
-separate public morphisms.
+identities.
 The associator need not be an identity.

 ## The associator